2023 Solar Incentives Guide for Garden City, SC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-Incentives may include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are offered by the South Carolina government or your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+The term "solar incentives" refers to financial incentives put in place by solar companies and the government to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
+Incentives may include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are handled by the South Carolina government or your utility company, county or municipality.
+Categories of solar incentives include:

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have a net metering agreement with your Garden City utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have a net metering agreement with your Garden City utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

 The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system costs (panels, labor, equipment and accessories), although the amount has fluctuated over the last few years between 26-30%.
+The solar panels have to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, accessories, labor and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit will apply to you, speak with your local Garden City solar installers.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit might apply to you, speak with your local Garden City solar installation company.

 State & Local Solar Incentives